orsonteodoro/gcf2/README.md

 ==558==ERROR: SanitizerTool failed to allocate noreserve 0x0 (0) bytes of CFI shadow (error code: 22)

 To fix this problem, first disable CFI for the app / exe and then work backwards to unCFI some of the dependencies.
+Everytime, you rollback a package, you test the breaking executable.

 Associated with the above message is a list of libraries.
 Look up the package for that library and cross reference it with /etc/portage/emerge-cfi-world.cfi